 Makes.
 One 14" pizza, enough for 2 or 3 people

-Preparation time.
-10 minutes, not counting shucking the clams and making the crust.
+Takes.
+10 minutes to prepare, not counting shucking the clams and making the crust.
 If you shuck clams, add another 45 minutes.
+Cooking time depends on how hot your oven is.
+It can take as little as 5 minutes or as long as 20.Ingredients

 1 (14") Roman style pizza crust